 In lieu of installing a derailleur or tensioner pulley arm that would normally take up slack in a chain, track ends allow pulling back and locking down the rear wheel into the proper position to keep the chain taut.
 In this case, Robert wanted to have gears, and we had to turn to a hangar adapter (photo below) to solve the problem.
 It has a notch on the back which slides into the track end, and the upper hole is for the axle/quick release to poke through.
 The bolt and nutted end cap fit over the back of the track end to help keep everything in place.

+This worked well for shifting nine of the ten rear cogs, but we found that the thickness of the adapter created too much of a reach for the derailleur, and there was difficulty transitioning into the largest cog.
+It seemed sacrificing the "granny gear" would be a necessary concession with this setup.
 I really like the SRAM GX Type 2.1 rear derailleurs, which have a clutch to keep back tension for 1x setups.
 I've used them many times on projects with similar drivetrain setups, but the one thing that I just don't get is why SRAM didn't include a barrel adjuster at the cable anchor spot like almost every other manufacturer does.

 In order to achieve perfect shifting, the installation of a mid-cable inline barrel adjuster is absolutely necessary, indicated by the yellow arrow below: